 The data sources referenced above provide detailed information about learning and deployment scenarios used in our analysis.
 IEA projections are the main source for global deployment and learning rates for most technologies.
-However, for ACT, marine and renewable technologies under 5MW learning rates are driven by scenarios of technical potential for UK deployment.
-A further exception is offshore wind where costs follow the cost reduction profiles used in the draft Delivery Plan analysis (July 2013) (please see Annex 2 for further details).
+However, for ACT, wave, tidal stream and renewable technologies under 5MW learning rates are driven by scenarios of technical potential for UK deployment.
+We have also adjusted the assumed learning rate for offshore wind following the consultation on the July Electricity Market Reform Delivery Plan.

 All estimates presented are for established plants - called Nth of a Kind (NOAK), unless stated otherwise.
 The exceptions are estimates for Carbon Capture and Storage CCS and Nuclear, which are shown on both a First of a Kind ('FOAK') and Nth of a Kind ('NOAK') basis.
-For these technologies with no commercial experience in the UK, FOAK was defined as the first plant
+For these technologies with no commercial experience in the UK, FOAK was defined as the first plant within the UK, not including demonstration projects.
+For these technologies, FOAK costs assume experience has been gained from international and demonstration projects.

-&lt;sup>17 Please note that the Carbon Price Floor does not apply in Northern Ireland.
+&lt;sup>18 Please note that the Carbon Price Floor does not apply in Northern Ireland.

-&lt;sup>18 Estimates for renewable technologies are based on IEA Bluemap (see ARUP 2011 for details), and nonrenewable technologies are IEA Energy Technology Perspectives (2012).
+&lt;sup>19 Estimates for renewable technologies are based on IEA Bluemap (see ARUP 2011 for details), and non-renewable technologies are IEA Energy Technology Perspectives (2012).
 Future deployment scenarios are not based on year-on-year data and therefore there is uncertainty about how costs will evolve overtime.
 This approach is intended to capture trends in cost reduction rather than precise year-on-year changes.

-&lt;sup>19 Please see Arup 2011 and PB 2012 for FiTs for more details.
+&lt;sup>20 Please see Arup 2011 and PB 2012 for FiTs for more details.